Error Handling

 - Template syntax errors

-- Template rendering failures
+- Template rendering failures (both layouts and partials)

 - Missing template data